7 Best Home Warranty Companies in Arizona 2025

 First American Home Warranty: Best for Protecting Appliances

-First American Home Warranty is one of the oldest and most established home warranty companies in the United States, having gotten its start back in 1984.
+First American Home Warranty is one of the oldest and most established home warranty companies in the United States, starting in 1984.

-We chose them for our list because they offer the best plan to protect home appliances, with a Starter plan that’s affordable and will repair or replace most appliances.
+We chose them for our list because they offer the best plan to protect home appliances, with an affordable Starter plan that will repair or replace most appliances.

-We also like First American for its transparency around pricing and its expansive coverage options, which include plans that cover code upgrades and improper installation.
+We also like First American for its pricing transparency and expansive coverage options, including plans that cover code upgrades and improper installation.

 What Coverage Options Does First American Offer?

-First American offers three plan tiers and each provides protection for both appliances and home systems.
+First American offers three plan tiers, each providing protection for appliances and home systems.

 • Starter.
-The Starter Plan provides protection for basic appliances including the dishwasher, refrigerator, stovetop, oven, and built-in microwaves, plus coverage for electrical, heating, and plumbing.
+The Starter Plan protects essential appliances, including the dishwasher, refrigerator, stovetop, oven, built-in microwaves, and electrical, heating, and plumbing coverage.

 • Essential.
 The Essential Plan covers everything in the Starter Plan plus air conditioning, water heaters, washer/dryer, and garage door opener.

 • Premium.
-The Premium Plan covers everything in the Essential Plan plus full garage door system coverage, garbage disposal, luxury appliance coverage, faucets, and instant hot water dispenser, plus additional coverages.
+The Premium Plan covers everything in the Essential Plan plus full garage door system coverage, garbage disposal, luxury appliance coverage, faucets, instant hot water dispenser, and additional coverages.

 Add-on coverage is available to cover additional appliances plus provide protection for code upgrades and installation mistakes.